dotnet/AspNetCore.Docs/aspnetcore/security/authentication/sociallogins.md

 As a best practice, it is not recommended to store the secrets in a configuration file in the application since they can be checked into source control which may be publicly accessible.

-The **SecretManager** tool will store sensitive application settings in the user profile folder on the local machine.
+The **SecretManager** tool stores sensitive application settings in the user profile folder on the local machine.
 These settings are then seamlessly merged with settings from all other sources during application startup.

 > [NOTE!]
-> Most login providers will assign **Application Id** and **Application Secret** during the registration process.
-These values are effectively the *user name* and *password* your application will use to access their API, and constitute the "secrets" linked to your application configuration with the help of **Secret Manager** instead of storing them in configuration files directly.
+> Most login providers assign **Application Id** and **Application Secret** during the registration process.
+These values are effectively the *user name* and *password* your application uses to access their API, and constitute the "secrets" linked to your application configuration with the help of **Secret Manager** instead of storing them in configuration files directly.

 Install the Secret Manager tool using the steps in [this section](../app-secrets.md) so that you can use it to store tokens assigned by each login provider below.